-See the travaux préparatoires GrUB 25/1994 p.
-5. See further V-P Viljanen, Perusoikeuksien rajoitusedellytykset, Helsinki, 2001 and M. Suksi, Finlands Statsrätt, Åbo, 2002 pp. 133-136.
-E.g., Croatia, Canada.

-8 One related issue can be mentioned here, the namely, the guarantee of Finnish citizens not to be extradited against their will in Article 9 (currently covered by an exceptional Act) should be modified in view of Finland's obligations as regards the European Arrest Warrant.

-- 15. The note by the Ministry of Justice dated 12 March 2007 raised among others the issue of referendum and popular initiative.
+16. The note by the Ministry of Justice dated 12 March 2007 raised, among others, the issue of referendum and popular initiative.
 The strengthening of the existing national, voluntary and consultative referendum towards a decision-making referendum was indicated as one of the current debates.
-The option of making possible referendum by civic initiative has been raised, too.
-The issue of direct participation has been kept on the agenda without preparing concrete proposals. - 16.
-The role of direct democracy in contemporary parliamentary democracies is a complex question.
-Direct consultation of the people via referendum has long been the subject of heated discussion.
-Modern democracies without exception are representative democracies.
-Regularly held general elections are the corrective mechanisms for the deficiencies of representative democracy.
-Nevertheless, most countries allow for some forms of direct democracy in their constitutional system.
-There are only a few countries worldwide that have never held a nationwide referendum.9 But direct democracy is only complementary to representative democracy.
-The Hungarian Constitutional Court declared that representation is the primary form of the exercise of sovereignty.
-10 - 17.
-Countries make use of the instrument of referendum for different purposes and in different ways.
-Arguments in favour of referendum include reference to the principle of popular sovereignty, to the necessity of asking the opinion and the consent of the 'people' in the most important issues during the period between elections.
-Democracy exercised by the way of referendum overcomes the size and space limitations of direct democracy: the people decide directly on certain issues without gathering together as in direct democracy.11 It can have also the beneficial effect of overcoming voter apathy and re-engage voters with politics and democracy. - 18.
-Opponents to referendum recall the negative experiences of history when plebiscite was used for justifying dictatorial ambitions.
+The option of allowing a referendum by civic initiative has also been raised.
+The issue of direct participation has been kept on the agenda without preparing any concrete proposals.

+17. The role of direct democracy in contemporary parliamentary democracies is a complex question.
+Direct consultation of the people via a referendum has long been the subject of heated debates.
+Modern democracies are generally representative democracies, even if they include aspects of direct democracy.
+Regularly held general elections are the most common corrective mechanisms for the deficiencies of representative democracy.
+Nevertheless, most countries allow for some form of direct democracy in their constitutional system.
+There are only a few countries worldwide that have never held a nationwide referendum.
+But direct democracy is only complementary to representative democracy.
+For example, the Hungarian Constitutional Court declared that representation is the primary form of the exercise of sovereignty.

+18. Countries make use of the referendum instrument for different purposes and in different ways.
+Arguments in favour of a referendum include reference to the principle of popular sovereignty, to the necessity of asking the opinion and the consent of the 'people' on the most important issues during the period between elections.
+Democracy exercised by way of a referendum overcomes the size and space limitations of direct democracy: the people decide directly on certain issues without gathering together as in direct democracy.
+It can also have the beneficial effect of overcoming voter apathy and re-engage voters with politics and democracy.

+19. Opponents to referendum recall the negative experiences of history when plebiscite was used for justifying dictatorial ambitions.
 Referendum is regarded as a tool to undermine parliamentary democracy.
-Voters are not informed sufficiently, the decisions are based on partial knowledge, and often are not guided by rational arguments relating to the issues involved.
+Voters are not sufficiently informed, the decisions are based on partial knowledge, and often are not guided by rational arguments relating to the issues involved.
 The option or alternatives put to the voters are often too simplified or abstract to make a well-considered vote possible.
 Referenda are often used instead of deciding basic issues for short-sighted political purposes.

-12 - 19.
-However, it can be observed that there is a clear trend towards more direct democracy.
-This trend was initiated in 1948 by the United Nations Universal Declaration of Human Rights stating that "Everyone has the right to take part in the Government of his country, directly or through freely chosen representatives" (Section 21). - 20.
-The Venice Commission in 2005 adopted a comprehensive study based on the experience of 33 countries on REFERENDA IN EUROPE - AN ANALYSIS OF THE LEGAL RULES IN EUROPEAN STATES.13
+20. However, it can be observed that there is a clear trend towards more direct democracy.
+This trend was initiated in 1948 by the United Nations Universal Declaration of Human Rights stating that "Everyone has the right to take part in the Government of his country, directly or through freely chosen representatives" (Section 21).

+21. In 2005, the Venice Commission adopted a comprehensive study based on the experience of 33 countries on Referenda in Europe - an Analysis of the Legal Rules in European States.

-9Arjen Nijeboer, "Direct Democracy in the Netherlands."
+&lt;sup>9Arjen Nijeboer, "Direct Democracy in the Netherlands."
 In Direct Democracy in Europe: A Comprehensive Reference Guide to the Initiative and Referendum Process in Europe.
 Eds.
 Bruno Kaufmann and M. Dane Waters.
 Carolina Academic Press, Durham, North Carolina.
 Sponsored by IRI Europe, Initiative and Referendum Institute Europe and IRI Initiative and Referendum Institute.

-Judgment of the Hungarian Constitutional Court (CODICES HUN-1993-1-001) of 22-01-1993 no. 2/1993.
-See Giovanni Sartori, The Theory of Democracy Revisited.
-Chatham House Publisher: Chatham, New Jersey,
+&lt;sup>10 Judgment of the Hungarian Constitutional Court (CODICES HUN-1993-1-001) of 22-01-1993 no. 2/1993.

+&lt;sup>11 See Giovanni Sartori, The Theory of Democracy Revisited.
+Chatham House Publisher: Chatham, New Jersey, 1987.
+111.

-12 Walker, Mark Clarence, The Strategic Use of Referenda.
+&lt;sup>12 Walker, Mark Clarence, The Strategic Use of Referenda.
 Power, Legitimacy and Democracy.
-Palgrave, New

-York, 2003.
+Palgrave, New York, 2003.